Information for Toronto Job Seekers

 2) Most jobs are not posted – you should just apply to places where you want to work.

 3) The hourly rates listed below normally include only teaching hours (not prep or marking, which are usually unpaid).

 4) ESL contracts are in the highest supply in July and August, when full-time teachers are on holiday and international students flock to the city; this means sending out your resume in late March or April.

 5) You need to know a few important acronyms – like CLB, ELT, etc. – to read a job ad properly.

 Find the information below on different kinds of ESL jobs:

 Private language (or ‘visa’) schools are Toronto’s largest employer of ESL teachers.

 - Contract rate: $15-$25/hour (full-time work is usually 20-30 teaching hours/week).

-- Students: Students tend to be in their late teens and early 20s and may be Toronto only for short durations.
+- Students: Students tend to be in their late teens and early 20s and may be in Toronto only for short durations.
 Some may be planning to study in an English university, while others are looking for a fun learning experience.
 Some schools also attract business people, who appreciate teachers with work experience outside of teaching.